Facebook iconVAD vs Speaker Diarization in Whisper: What’s the Difference?

 What is Speaker Diarization?

-• Assigning speaker labels like Speaker 1, Speaker 2, etc.
+• Assigning labels like Speaker 1, Speaker 2, etc.

-• Outputting a transcript or timeline showing which speaker spoke at each time
+• Producing a timeline showing who spoke in each segment

 Advantages of Speaker Diarization